Elissa O'Sullivan

 Living in an animal shelter can be very stressful, no matter

 how wonderful the facility is.
-At CHA, I volunteer my time by
+I volunteer my time by assessing

-assessing the behavior of the dogs and cats in their care.
-I
+the behavior of the dogs and cats living shelter life.
+I make

-make recommendations to assure the optimum mental well
+recommendations to assure the optimum mental well being

 For those animals who show signs of stress, or their